Certificate IV in Training and Assessment - TAE40116

 DurationPart-time 9 months

 Do you need to train people or extend your expertise in workplace training?

 RMIT is a world-class provider of training.
-This program is led by highly skilled industry and education specialists with local and international experience in providing instruction that responds to the rapidly changing work and training environment.
+This course is led by highly skilled industry and education specialists with local and international experience in providing instruction.

 The learning takes place in a blended model of both face-to-face workshops and online learning and is organized into four modules:

 - Workplace based assessment

 The program delivery and assessment takes place over 35 weeks.
 After each module is delivered you have 6 weeks to complete workplace-based assessment projects.

 The face-to-face component includes 15 full day workshops.